shuaibiyy/lambda-registry/README.md

 terraform destroy
 ```

 You can find the Invoke URL for the API endpoint created via the AWS console for API Gateway.
-The steps look like: `Amazon API Gateway | APIs > haproxy_config_generator > Stages > api`.
+The steps look like: `Amazon API Gateway | APIs > cosmos > Stages > api`.

 You can generate the config file by running these commands:
 ```bash